stevecrozz/lithostech.com/_posts/2008-12-29-openwrt-wifi-radio-part-1.markdown

 <!--more-->

+{% responsive_image path:
+static/img/full/2008/wifi-radio-lcd-serial-connections.jpg alt: "WiFi
-{% picture thumbnail-right 2008/wifi-radio-lcd-serial-connections.jpg alt="WiFi radio closeup serial interface" %}

-I installed mine by soldering the backlight and lcd power lines to the +5V power source on the underside of the router's board right next to the power input jack.
+radio closeup serial interface" class: "img-float-right" %} I installed mine by soldering the backlight and lcd power lines to the +5V power source on the underside of the router's board right next to the power input jack.
 The Rx and ground serial lines from the LCD I soldered right onto the Tx and ground lines on the board.
 The only hitch is that the asus board talks at 115200 baud by default, but the LCD serial board likes to talk at 9600 baud.
 To make it work, create a new file at /etc/init.d/tts with the following contents:

 ~~~ bash
 #!/bin/ash